The Light Dashboard

 Any row containing a value that has been manually adjusted since a Light cue was run will display a yellow background.
 Rows which represent groups show yellow marks to indicate different levels of individual instruments within the group.

-Instruments and light groups that have more than one parameter will have a disclosure arrow on the left edge of the Light Dashboard.
-When the arrow is pointing to the right, only the default parameter of the instrument or light group (typically the intensity parameter) will be shown.
+Instruments and light groups that have more than one parameter will have a disclosure triangle on the left edge of the Light Dashboard.
+When the triangle is pointing to the right, only the default parameter of the instrument or light group (typically the intensity parameter) will be shown.
 If you click the triangle, the slider will "unfold" to show all parameters.

 Light groups contain all the parameters for every instrument they contain.

-Tile view shows each parameter of every instrument or light group as a tile, sorted alphabetically, with the level of the parameter above in larger text, and the name of the instrument and parameter below in smaller text.
+Tile view shows each parameter of every instrument or light group as a tile with the level of the parameter above in larger text, and the name of the instrument and parameter below in smaller text.
+Tiles are divided into light groups, "simple" lights, which are all single-parameter instruments, and "fancy" lights, which are all multi-parameter instruments.
 The brightness of the outline of each level display reflects the current value of that parameter.

 Any tile containing a value that has been manually adjusted since a Light cue was run will display a yellow background.